catkin/catkin_tools/docs/verbs/catkin_init.rst

 Catkin workspaces can be initialized anywhere.
 The only constraint is that catkin workspaces cannot contain other catkin workspaces.
-If you call ``caktin init`` and it reports an error saying that the given directory is already contained in a workspace, you can call ``catkin config`` to determine the root of that workspace.
+If you call ``catkin init`` and it reports an error saying that the given directory is already contained in a workspace, you can call ``catkin config`` to determine the root of that workspace.

 Full Command-Line Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^